tim0n3/OpenVPN/README.md

 ### Donations

-If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/donate?hosted_button_id=ULMMXE4DLQVZS) or [cryptocurrency](https://pastebin.com/raw/M2JJpQpC).
+If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/donate?hosted_button_id=ULMMXE4DLQVZS) .
 Thanks!